 Unfortunately, it isn’t always easy to get information on dental marketing consultant fees as you would like.

 Some consultants and agencies will ask you to make an enquiry before talking about price.
 It’s as if they are holding something back.
 Of course, if when you finally hear the price, it’s too high, everyone’s time has been wasted.
 This is why I strongly support offering transparent pricing from the very beginning.
 You want to know the price, whether there’s an additional set up fee, and how long if at all you are tied into the contract.

 Thus to help you in your quest I discuss the 9 ways I know you could possibly be charged for dental marketing services.
 Furthermore, I discuss the pros and cons from your perspective and the viewpoint from the consultant working on your account.

 Let’s get started and discuss dental marketing agency prices.

-Below I discuss the various ways you can be charged for running your dental marketing and how the affect dental marketing agency prices.
+Below I discuss the various ways you can be charged for running your dental marketing and how they affect dental marketing agency prices.
 Please note all of these ways could have an additional upfront fee for the account set up.
-Sometimes an dental marketing agency will remove the set up fee if the client signs up for a minimum of 3 months.
+Sometimes a dental marketing agency will remove the setup fee if the client signs up for a minimum of 3 months.

 1. Charge an hourly rate